manhlamabc123/Face-Mask-Detection/README.md

 * Train a model to detect if the person is wearing mask or not
 * Using Transfer Learning

-## About

-I still don't know how to write About at all

 ## Architecture